What Does Googles “E-A-T” Mean?

 But don’t just take our word for it.
-Google says that a page or site found lacking in E-A-T is a “sufficient reason to give a page a Low quality rating.”
+Google says that a page or site found lacking in E-A-T is a “sufficient reason to give a page a Low-quality rating.”
 So if you aren’t an expert, an authority, or trustworthy, your site page could be considered low quality.

-You have to craft engaging, useful, and truthful content.
+You have to craft engaging, useful, and accurate content.
 And you have to use E-A-T to meet the needs of both quality raters and actual users.
 Do that, and you’re doing exactly what Google wants.

 Be sure to keep this page bookmarked – you never know when you may need a reminder to E-A-T right.